MurilloGroupMSU/spartan/index.md

 # Welcome

-Spartan is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing plot types based on good visualization practices.
+Spartan is a matplotlib based Python data visualization library that provides a high-level interface for drawing plot types based on good visualization practices.

-If you wish to learn of the motivations behind spartan, please click here.
 Follow the links below to get started.

 To see the code or report a bug, please visit the GitHub repository.
-General support questions are most at home on stackoverflow or discourse, which have dedicated channels for spartan.

 ____